-Green cards for investors are limited in number, to 10,000 per year.
-Of these, 3,000 are reserved for investors in rural areas or areas of high unemployment.
-If more than 10,000 people were to apply per year, you would be placed on a waiting list based on your Priority Date (the day you filed the first portion of your application).
+Green cards for investors are limited in number, to 10,000 per year, and green cards for investors from any one country are limited as well.
+If more than 10,000 people apply in a year, or a large amount of people from your country apply that year, you might be placed on a waiting list based on your "priority date" (the day you filed the first portion of your application).

 Here are some of the advantages and limitations to an investment-based green card:

-Green cards through investment are available to someone who invests a minimum of $1 million in creating a new U.S. business or restructuring or expanding one that already exists.
+You can also get an EB-5 visa through direct investment in your own business.
+You must invest the higher-tier minimum in creating a new U.S. business or restructuring or expanding one that already exists.

-The investor, his or her spouse, and any children may not be counted among the ten employees.
-Other family members may be counted, however.
+The investor, spouse, and any children may not be counted among the ten employees.
+Other family members can be counted, however.
 The ten workers do not necessarily have to be U.S. citizens, but they must have more than a temporary (nonimmigrant) U.S. visa.
 Green card holders and any other foreign nationals who have the legal right to indefinitely live and work in the U.S. can all be counted toward the required ten.

-It's also important to realize that you won't be able to send the money, sit back, and await your green card.
+It's important to realize that you won't be able to send the money, sit back, and await your green card.
 The investor must be actively engaged in the company, either in a managerial or a policy-forming role.
-(See the Code of Federal Regulations at 8 C.F.R. § 204.6(j)(5).)
-Passive investments, such as land speculation, do not ordinarily qualify you for a green card in this category—except under a temporary program described in “When $500,000 Is Enough to Get an Investment-Based Green Card (EB-5)”.
+Passive investments, such as land speculation, do not ordinarily qualify you for an EB-5 green card.

-There are two exceptions to the rule that the investment must be in a “new” commercial enterprise.
-The first exception is that you can buy an existing business and expand it.
-You would need to increase either the number of employees or the net worth of the business by at least 40%.
-You would also need to make the full required investment ($1 million or $500,000 depending on location) and you would still need to show that your investment created at least ten full-time jobs for U.S. workers.
+If you buy an existing business and expand it, you need to increase either the number of employees or the net worth of the business by at least 40%.
+You also need to make the full required investment, and you would still need to show that your investment created at least ten full-time jobs for U.S. workers.

-The second exception to the “new” commercial enterprise rule is that you can buy a troubled business and save it from going under.
-To do this, you would need to show that the business has been around for at least two years and has had an annual loss of 20% of the company's net worth at some point over the 24 months leading up to the purchase.
-You must still invest the full required amount, but you are not required to show that you created ten jobs.
+If you buy a troubled business and plan to save it from going under, you will need to show that the business has been around for at least two years and has had an annual loss of 20% of the company's net worth at some point over the 24 months leading up to the purchase.
+You must still invest the full required amount, but to get the unconditional green card, you are not required to show that you created ten jobs.
 Instead, you would need to show that for two years from the date of purchase, you employed at least as many people as were employed at the time of the investment.